ammunk/hpc/README.md

 If you use the `torchrun` approach you achieve full flexibility in how to manage the gpus for each process.
-Under the hood `torchrun` spawns subprocesses, and requires you to specify which machine the "master" machine as well as which port these processes use to communicate to each other.
+Under the hood `torchrun` spawns subprocesses, and requires you to specify which machine the is the "master" machine as well as which port these processes use to communicate to each other.

 If you use a virtual environment for you application, the hpc scripts provided in this repository handles this for you.
 However, if you use Singularity you